 If you’re calling a hotline to find treatment for alcoholism, your conversation will involve exchanging information about the following topics:

 Some people call hotlines for general information about addiction or when they need help determining whether they need treatment.
 If you call a treatment center or referral hotline, you may receive an over-the-phone assessment or general answers about the treatment process.
-If you call support group offices, you’ll learn information about local support group meetings for alcoholics and how they can aid your recovery.
+If you call support group offices, you’ll learn information about local support group meetings for alcoholics and how they can aid your alcohol recovery.